tappyness1/Tree_Detector/README.md

 ### How to use

-Add the bot - tree-detector-bot (it does not detect trees, just classifies) Upload an image to the bot
+Add the bot - tree-detector-bot (it does not detect trees, just classifies)

+Upload an image to the bot

 The bot would output a tree name based on the 16 above.

 Obviously, if you gave it a non-tree image, it will give you rubbish.
-Also, the classifier needs to be improved.

-Probably the last thing is to refactor the code to make it efficient on the memory.

 ### How to run the app